ecentria/EcentriaRestBundle/Resources/doc/embedded.md

 Embedded data
 ==========

-Embedded data allows you to get additional information about associated entities, object and etc.
+Embedded data allows you to get additional information about associated entities, objects, fields, links or any data that you want to embed.

 How to describe serialization for entity
 ------------------------